Travel & Visa Renewal

 If your current entry visa stamp will be valid at the time you reenter the United States, you will not need to visit the United States Consulate.
 For reentry you will need the following:

 - Valid I-20 or DS-2019 that reflects your current program as well as a completion of studies date that is in the future

-- A signature for reentry by the International Student Advisor on your I-20 or DS-2019 (to make a request for a reentry signature, present your I-20 to the International Student Affairs Office at least two weeks before departure).
+- A signature for reentry by the International Student Advisor on your I-20 or DS-2019 (to make a request for a reentry signature, present your I-20 to the Center for International Students at least two weeks before departure).